-- Orchestration of tasks which has to ensure that each of them is executed in the right order.
+- Orchestration of tasks has to ensure that each of them is executed in the right order.

-As this article stated: the cloud software layer has to grab an IP address, set up a virtual local area network (VLAN), put the server in the load balancing queue, put the server in the firewall rule set for the IP address, load the correct version of RHEL, patch the server software when needed and place the server into the nightly backup queue.
+As this article stated: the software layer has to grab an IP address, set up a virtual local area network (VLAN), put the server in the load balancing queue, put the server in the firewall rule set for the IP address, load the correct version of RHEL, patch the server software when needed and place the server into the nightly backup queue.

 That being said, it is obvious that developing a private cloud is no easy task, but nevertheless, some organizations still manage and plan to do so in the next years.

-9. Segmented usage and adoption
+10. Segmented usage and adoption

 Most organizations did not have a robust cloud adoption strategy in place when they started to move to the cloud.
 Instead, ad-hoc strategies sprouted, fueled by several components.
-One of them was the speed of cloud adoption.
+One of them was the speed of adoption.
 Another one was the staggered expiration of data center contracts/equipment, which led to intermittent cloud migration.
 Finally, there also were individual development teams using the public cloud for specific applications or projects.
-These bootstrap environments have fostered full integration and maturation issues including:
+These bootstrap environments have fostered full integration and maturation problems, including:

-- Isolated cloud projects lacking shared standards
+- Isolated projects lacking shared standards

 - Ad hoc security configurations